Sally Struthers: Later work

 On the short-lived Archie Bunker's Place spin-off Gloria (1982–1983), Struthers reprised Gloria as a new divorcée (she became an "exchange student," when husband Mike exchanged her for one of his students).
 The series co-starred Burgess Meredith as the doctor of an animal clinic with Gloria as his assistant.
 From 1985 to 1986, Struthers starred as Florence Ungar in the female version of The Odd Couple.
 Struthers later stated in an interview on Gilbert Gottfried's Amazing Colossal Podcast, that it was an unpleasant experience until Rita Moreno, who was mean-spirited towards Struthers, left the play and was replaced by Brenda Vaccaro.

 She was a semi-regular panelist on the 1990 revival of Match Game and an occasional guest on Win, Lose or Draw (even filling in for Vicki Lawrence as host for a week).
 She also had a recurring role as Bill Miller's manipulative mother, Louise, on Still Standing and regularly appeared on Gilmore Girls as Babette Dell.
 She also provided voices for a number of animated series such as The Pebbles and Bamm-Bamm Show (as a teenage Pebbles Flintstone), TaleSpin (as Rebecca Cunningham) and was one of the voice stars on ABC's Dinosaurs produced by Walt Disney and Henson Productions (as Charlene Sinclair).

 Struthers starred in the stage production of Annie at the Fabulous Fox Theatre in Atlanta, Georgia, and in the national tour of the production in the late 1990s.
 She has been a regular since the early 2000s at the Ogunquit Playhouse, in Ogunquit, Maine.

 In 2014, Struthers toured in the 50th-anniversary production of Hello, Dolly!, playing Dolly Levi.
+In 2016, she appeared as a guest star in two episodes of the comedy series Maron, as well reprising her role of Babette Dell in the miniseries Gilmore Girls: A Year in the Life.

 In 2024, Struthers began playing Virginia Foldau in the Netflix series A Man on the Inside, starring Ted Danson.
 She would reprise the role in the show's second season.

-In January 2025, The Life and Times of Norman Lear author Tripp Whetsell revealed that Struthers had a tense relationship with Norman Lear and tried to leave All in the Family after the fifth season, spending $40,000 in legal fees in an unsuccessful effort to get out of her contract.

 Activism

-Struthers was a spokesperson for Christian Children's Fund (later renamed ChildFund), advocating on behalf of impoverished children in developing countries.
+Struthers served as a longtime spokesperson for the Christian Children's Fund (later renamed ChildFund), advocating on behalf of impoverished children in developing countries.

-Business interests
+In 2009, she participated in a York, Maine fundraising dinner challenging Maine Question 1, a referendum rejecting same-sex marriage in the state.
+Commenting on her participation, Struthers said: "You have to be without any good conscience to vote against a law that is going to give people the rights we all deserve.
+God is love and wants us to love one another."

+Commercial work

 Struthers has been a spokesperson for International Correspondence School (ICS) in television ads, pitching the famous line "Do you want to make more money?
 Sure, we all do!"
 ICS was a school with a diverse curriculum that, at the time, had fields of study ranging from brick laying to personal computers.